 Posted by Willy Franzen on February 15, 2010.
 Jobs updated daily.

-|VP of Demand Generation|
+|Associate Specialist, Demand Generation|

 I’m sure that you’ve heard a lot in the news about how traditional media companies are having trouble taking their business models online.
 You may be under the impression that making money from web content is near impossible, but there’s a dirty little secret: it’s not.
 While companies like the New York Times stick to editorial integrity and chasing Pulitzers, there are companies out there that craft their content with the sole purpose of making money.
 A perfect example is Santa Monica, CA based Demand Media.
 They’ve secured more than $355 million in venture capital funding, grown annual revenue to more than $200 million annually, and reached a valuation north of $1 billion all by taking an ROI based approach to content development.
 How does that work?
 Demand Media has developed an algorithm that helps them find profitable topics.
 By using data from Google AdWords, they’re able to estimate the demand for a given piece of content (example: an article and video on how to tie your shoes) along with the revenue that the yet to be developed piece of content could be expected to make given a certain number of pageviews.